 The Pre-Game Editor is an advanced user tool that has something of a learning curve, but simple changes can be made with a minimum of fuss.

-2. The database will load; this should take a few moments on most computers or devices.
+The database loads; this should take a few moments on most computers or devices.

-4. Select ‘Add Condition’, ‘Second Name, and then search for your desired Person to edit by Surname.
+Select ‘Add Condition’, ‘Second Name’, and then search for your desired Person to edit by Surname.

 The ‘Database’ section of the screen is now updated to show the various parts of a Person’s profile.